oraziorillo/Adrenaline/README.md

 4. (Optional) Switch fire mode if your weapon has multiple ones
 5. Resolve the effects involved by your attack

-Every time a player is shot he looses life points.
+Every time a player is shot he loses life points.
 When a player is particularly weak, the adrenaline level increases and this leads to more performing actions.
 In particular:

 - If you took 3 or more damage points, you can *grab stuff* up to 2 squares away from your position